 Fantasy Congress is a spoof of fantasy sports.
 In Fantasy Congress, teams draft real U.S. legislators who earn points for introducing bills, speaking on the chamber floor, and a variety of other legislative actions.
-The game was developed by independent developer Allison Seboldt as a fun way to keep up with U.S. politics and educate people about government.
-Since it’s launch in 2018, over a thousand players have taken their shot at becoming a Fantasy Congress champion.
+The game was developed by independent developer Allison Seboldt as a fun way to connect with friends, keep up with U.S. politics, and educate people about government.
+Since it’s initial launch in 2018, thousands of players have taken their shot at becoming a Fantasy Congress champion.

 Allison is the creator and independent developer behind Fantasy Congress.
 A software engineer by trade, she built and runs Fantasy Congress entirely on her own.

 Allison Seboldt is an independent software engineer who runs Fantasy Congress full time.
 Based in Chicago, she is a self-taught developer and blogs about building Fantasy Congress here.

 Full instructions on how to play and how points are calculated can be found on the How to Play page.

 Allison launched the first version of Fantasy Congress in the summer of 2018.
 This version was based on the 2018 midterm elections.
 After the election, Fantasy Congress pivoted to focusing on a year round version of the game based on legislation.
 This was officially launched in February of 2020.
 Prior to 2018, a few politically based fantasy games have been launched on the internet.
 The domain “fantasycongress.com” has been in circulation since 2001.
 Unfortunately, most of these attempts have become defunct or disappeared altogether.